triggerjs/trigger/README.md

 ## Value Mapping

-Numbers don't always work.
-For example, we want to update the text color based on the scroll value, the `tg-map` attribute can help.
+Number is not suitable for all the situations.
+For example, we want to update the text color based on the scroll value. the attribute `tg-map` can help.

 The following example shows how to update the text color with the rules below:
 | Element Position (From the Bottom) | Scroll Value | Text Color |